cssu/firstyearguide/FYG.md

 [ACORN](https://acorn.utoronto.ca) is your one-stop shop for all the official things you need to do.
 From enrolling in courses and accessing your final grades to finding your tuition bills, ACORN is your go-to site.

-**_ProTip_**: You can plan your courses on ACORN and save them to your "cart", from which you can quickly enroll when your course enrollment period begins.
+>**_Pro Tip_**: You can plan your courses on ACORN and save them to your "cart", from which you can quickly enroll when your course enrollment period begins.

 **QUERCUS** (A.K.A.
 Portal, or the most unpronounceable name on campus)